 There are a few hundred permanent residents on Mackinac Island, so the island is technically “open” year-round.
 However, it does have a distinct tourist season, which runs from mid-May to mid-October.

 The season is in full-swing by Memorial Day, and begins to wind down once the winds start to turn cold in October.
 While you can technically visit outside of these months, not all the hotels, restaurants, and shops stay open once the tourists leave.
-(For example, the hotel where we stayed closed up shop on October 11 in 2020, and several other places were already closed by that time.)
+(For example, the hotel where we stayed closed up shop on October 11, and several other places were already closed by that time.)

 My husband Elliot and I visited in early October, and while the weather was a bit chilly during our stay, we loved the added pop of fall colors around the island.
 (Michigan has awesome fall colors!)

 How to get to Mackinac Island